-King County, Washington (the "County"), is issuing its Limited Tax General Obligation and Refunding Bonds, 2015, Series D (the "Bonds"), as fully registered obligations.
 When issued, the Bonds will be registered in the name of Cede & Co., as Bond owner and nominee for The Depository Trust Company, New York, New York ("DTC").
 DTC will act as initial securities depository for the Bonds.
-The Bonds will be issued initially in book-entry form only in denominations of \$5,000 or any integral multiple thereof within a maturity of the Bonds.
+The Bonds will be issued initially in book-entry form only in denominations of \$5,000 or any integral multiple thereof within a maturity of a series.
 Purchasers will not receive certificates representing their interest in the Bonds purchased.
-The Bonds will bear interest payable semiannually on June 1 and December 1, beginning June 1, 2016, to their maturities or prior redemption.
+The 2015B Bonds will bear interest payable semiannually on June 1 and December 1, beginning June 1, 2016, to their maturities or prior redemption.
+The 2015C Bonds will bear interest payable semiannually on January 1 and July 1, beginning January 1, 2016, to their maturities or prior redemption.
 The principal of and interest on the Bonds are payable by the fiscal agent of the State of Washington (currently U.S. Bank National Association) (the "Bond Registrar").
 For so long as the Bonds remain in a "book-entry only" transfer system, the Bond Registrar is required to make such payments only to DTC, which, in turn, is obligated to remit such principal and interest to the DTC participants for subsequent disbursement to Beneficial Owners of the Bonds as described in Appendix E-Book-Entry System.